Theodoros Xenophontos (Interview 3)

 Parents Occupation(s)

 His parents were farmers.
-His father also served in the British army during World War II.
-In this interview, he also mentions how his father was involved in the 1948 Amiandos Miners Strike.
+His father also served in the Cyprus Regiment of the British Army during World War II.
+In this interview, he also mentions how his father was involved in the 1948 Miners Strike.

 [00:00:24] Examining sepia tone photos from the 1930s & 1940s